abpanic/Task-Tracker/Building.md

 ```
 ## Step 6: Distribute the Application
 Share your built application with others, either by providing the standalone executable or by uploading the .deb package to your GitHub Releases page.
-For more information on how to use the Pomodoro Timer, please refer to the step-by-step guide().
+For more information on how to use the Pomodoro Timer, please refer to the step-by-step guide(./readme.md).